 That ends my Jurong Bird Park review :)

-- Ultimate Universal Studios Singapore Guide: A 1-Day Visit!
+Another post to check out: Universal Studios Singapore Guide: A 1-Day Visit!

 Like this post?